Haas remove Russian driver Nikita Mazepin despite FIA ruling

 “As with the rest of the Formula 1 community, the team is shocked and saddened by the invasion of Ukraine and wishes for a swift and peaceful end to the conflict.”

+It comes after Formula 1 terminated its contract with the Russian Grand Prix on Thursday.
+The 2022 race scheduled to take place in Sochi in September had already been cancelled, but it was confirmed there will no longer be a race in 2023 either.

+The Russian Grand Prix had been set to move to St Petersburg next year, with Putin closely associated with the race and reportedly key in bringing the sport to Russia for the first time in 2014.

-In his driver’s press conference in Barcelona, Mazepin had offered only a vague answer when questioned about Russia’s invasion of Ukraine.
+In his driver’s press conference in Barcelona last week, Mazepin had offered only a vague answer when questioned about Russia’s invasion of Ukraine.

 “As an athlete competing at the highest level you know what’s going on in the world at the moment and obviously it involves Russia,” he said.